Pink Cherry Jell-O Fluff

-Fluff fruit salads are a potluck staple and loved by many.
-I tweaked a recipe from Penny Pincher Jenny to create this super light and delicious Cherry Fluff.
+Fluff fruit salads are a holiday and potluck staple loved by many.
+I tweaked a recipe to create this super light and delicious Cherry Fluff, using half of the traditional amount of cottage cheese than usual.

 I don’t mind cottage cheese in this style of dessert, but I did reduce the overall amount by half, using one cup instead of two.
 I felt that this kept the fluff nice and light and not too ‘chewy.’